Ekushey Book Fair: 2025

 On 10 February 2025 a Sabyasachi Prokashoni stall was attacked by Towhidi Janata for 'allegedly' selling Islamaphobic books of exiled Taslima Nasrin.
 The stall was forced to close after the incident.
-The chief advisor of 2025 caretaker government told in his official twitter post that the government is looking into this, but no further development was made.
+The chief advisor of 2025 caretaker government told in his official twitter post that the government is looking into this, but no further developments were made.

 In February 2025, two Stay-Safe stalls at the Amar Ekushey Book Fair were shut down after objections to their display of sanitary napkins.
 Certain groups labeled them a "private product," prompting the event organizers, Dreamer Donkey, to request their removal, citing security concerns.
 The Bangla Academy defended the closure, stating that only books were allowed for sale, though Stay-Safe clarified that the napkins were distributed for free.
 The incident sparked debate on menstrual health awareness and public perception.